drakkan/sftpgo/README.md

 ### Data provider initialization and update

-Before starting the SFTPGo server, please ensure that the configured data provider is properly initialized/updated.
+Before starting the SFTPGo server please ensure that the configured data provider is properly initialized/updated.

 SQL based data providers (SQLite, MySQL, PostgreSQL) require the creation of a database containing the required tables.
 Memory and bolt data providers do not require an initialization but they could require an update to the existing data after upgrading SFTPGo.